thibaultyou/trading-toolbox/README.md

 ## License

-This project is licensed under the CC BY-NC-ND 4.0 License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the CC BY-NC-ND 4.0 License.
+For detailed information, refer to the [LICENSE.md](LICENSE.md) file.